 General Tips on Crafting a Statement for Your Restaurant

 When crafting your restaurant’s mission statement there are several things you should do.
 The first step is to read the 21 example mission statements in the next section.
 This will provide you with a better idea of the type of mission statements you should be aiming for.

 - Keep it short.
 Most mission statements range from a single sentence to a short paragraph.

 - Be specific.
 Don’t waffle about vague goals.
-Keep your statement precise and to the point.
+Keep your mission statement specific to your restaurant and to the point.

 - Consider customer expectations.
-If you are already open, thinking about why customers come to your restaurant could help guide your statement.
+If you are already open, thinking about why guests come to your restaurant could help guide your statement.